LarytheLord/Civilization-in-Space-Nasa-Space-App-Challenge/IMPLEMENTATION_SUMMARY.md

 - ✅ Proper build system integration
 - ✅ Comprehensive documentation

-This implementation directly addresses the requirements for the NASA Space Apps Challenge and Smart India Hackathon 2025, providing a unique and valuable addition to the LunaBot system.
+This implementation directly addresses the requirements for the NASA Space Apps Challenge 2025, providing a unique and valuable addition to the LunaBot system for supporting NASA's Artemis program and future lunar exploration missions.